-- The extension of registration formality to purchase orders from petroleum contracts - 2) The purchase orders of the petroleum companies with foreign legal persons and petroleum subcontractors are, in the absence of a basic contract, subject to the formality of registration under a fixed fee of 1,000,000 Francs CFA before their execution. - 3) The abolition of the tax on negative externalities from mining and petroleum activities. - 4) The subjugation to registration fees for acts of transfer of participating interests in petroleum contracts.
-The acts evidencing the transfer of participating interests (rights and obligations) in petroleum contracts are now presented to the registration formality against payment of a proportional duty of 5%, with a minimum collection of 1,000,000 FCFA. - 5) Repeal of legal instruments relating to taxation applicable to the petroleum sector The new 2020 Finance Law has inserted some E&P related provisions, according to which the legal instruments relating to the taxation of the petroleum sector are repealed, as well as the laws approving its successive amendments.
-The 2020 Finance Law has repealed the Ordinance approving the November 11, 1968 Charter Convention concluded between the Republic of Congo and AGIP SpA (ENI) and its amendments, and also the Ordinance approving the October 17, 1968 Charter Convention, signed between the Republic of Congo and the company ERAP (TOTAL E&P CONGO) and the law approving its successive amendments.
+- Purchase orders of the petroleum companies with foreign legal persons and petroleum subcontractors are, in the absence of a basic contract, subject to the formality of registration under a fixed fee of 1,000,000 Francs CFA before their execution. - The abolition of the tax on negative externalities from mining and petroleum activities. - Subject to registration fees for acts of transfer of participating interests in petroleum contracts.
+The acts evidencing the transfer of participating interests (rights and obligations) in petroleum contracts are now presented to the registration formality against payment of a proportional duty of 5%, with a minimum collection of 1,000,000 FCFA. - Repeal of legal instruments relating to taxation applicable to the petroleum sector